 Govind Bhog Rice Considered auspicious and used in various rituals, Govind Bhog rice is grown in West Bengal and is especially favored during festive occasions.

 This traditional rice variety hails from Kerala and is known for its medicinal properties.
-It is often used in Ayurvedic treatments and health formulations.

 A medium-grain rice from West Bengal, Sonamukhi rice, exhibits a pleasant aroma when cooked and is well-suited for various dishes.